NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 Our way to deal with this is a big collection of Grok-Pattern named ```NU_DATA_ALL_BUT_*```.
 Those are greedy - exept for one letter, which is the delmimiter we are looking for.
 Our Grok-collection utilizes those kind of patterns.

 I need to do a little excourse to our standard-processing-schema.
-Our processing happens only via pipelines, we do not use extractors or stream rules.
+Our processing happens only via pipelines, we do not use extractors or stream rules in Graylog.
 The first pipeline ```[proc] normalization``` is attached to the ```Default Stream```.
 Here the parsing of _all_ messages happens.
 The last rule takes all messages and routes them into the next stream - the ```[proc] normalized```.
 To this stream there is another pipeline attached - called ```[proc] enritchment```.
 This pipeline add external information as reverse dns, geo-info, and so on and routes all messages in the last stage to the stream ```[proc] enriched```.
 On this last stream we again have a pipeline attached, calles ```[proc]routing```.
 Here we split up the logs into different final streams.

 Here is a visualisation of this model: